McLaren MCL60: Initial design and development

+Liveries

 The MCL60 livery largely resembled the design débuted on the MCL36, but with additional exposed carbon fibre to save weight.
 As with all McLaren Formula One cars since the MCL35, the livery was applied with a vinyl wrap rather than paint, which is more lightweight and aerodynamically efficient compared to painted cars, as well as quicker to prepare.
+The MCL60 featured a new advertising scheme developed by Seamless Digital using e-ink displays, allowing the advertising to be changed at any time.
+Although the technology debuted on the MCL36 during practice for the 2022 United States Grand Prix, the MCL60 marked its first full-season usage.

+For the Monaco and Spanish Grands Prix, the car ran with a special livery celebrating McLaren's achievement of the Triple Crown of Motorsport – McLaren being the only motorsports team to have completed it as of 2023.
+The car was painted in three segments to commemorate McLaren's first win of each component race.
+The rear of the car was papaya in reference to the McLaren M16C/D that Johnny Rutherford won the 1974 Indianapolis 500 in, the middle was white in tribute to the McLaren MP4/2 that Alain Prost drove when he won the 1984 Monaco Grand Prix, and the front was black in recognition of the McLaren F1 GTR that JJ Lehto, Yannick Dalmas, and Masanori Sekiya drove to victory in the 1995 24 Hours of Le Mans.

+For the British Grand Prix, in conjunction with sponsor Google Chrome, the MCL60 featured a chrome livery, a tribute to the livery used while Vodafone was the team's title sponsor.

+The car featured another special livery for the Singapore and Japanese Grands Prix, this time predominantly black with papaya orange highlights.
+The livery was named "Stealth Mode" by McLaren and was run in conjunction with sponsor OKX.

+For the third year running, the MCL60 featured a special livery for the Abu Dhabi Grand Prix, which in collaboration with Vuse featured the artwork of an emerging local artist, in this case Nujood Al-Otaibi.

 Competition and development history

 Pre-season

 Stella stated that the primary goal for the 2023 season was for the team to re-establish itself as the leading midfield team.
 The team reiterated during the pre-season test at Bahrain International Circuit that it was not satisfied with the launch specification car, especially its excessive aerodynamic drag.
 Piastri said the MCL60 experienced the same limitations as the MCL36, which he tested in the official 2022 post-season test.